Creating a Pull Request¶

-Fetch and checkout the master branch of ProbNum.
+Fetch and checkout the main branch of ProbNum.

 Since there exists already a local

-master branch tracking the master branch of your fork, we will name this one
+main branch tracking the main branch of your fork, we will name this one

-$ git fetch upstream $ git checkout -b probnum-master upstream/master
+$ git fetch upstream $ git checkout -b probnum-main upstream/main

 Next, create a new branch describing the feature you would like to implement.